haiwera-silk-cd/magento-devdocs/guides/v2.0/architecture/archi_perspectives/service_layer.md

 ## Advantages of service contracts

-Service contracts allow you to add a new customer {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} that adds or changes business logic-level resource models without breaking the system.
+服务约定 allow you to add a new customer {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} that adds or changes business logic-level resource models without breaking the system.

 This is done using the *&lt;preference&gt;* element in a custom module's {% glossarytooltip 2be50595-c5c7-4b9d-911c-3bf2cd3f7beb %}dependency injection{% endglossarytooltip %} configuration file (`di.xml`) file.